PathFOSS/DullPhone/README.md

 # A merciless phone blocker for Android

-Savage Blocker is the self-control block timer that every digital native desperately needs to stop the mindless checking and scrolling on the phone.
+Dull Phone is the self-control block timer that every digital native desperately needs to stop the mindless checking and scrolling on the phone.

 The application is completely Free and Open Source (FOSS) and falls under the GPLv3 license.